xrettle/WFGY/ProblemMap/GlobalFixMap/Eval/eval_cost_reporting.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (cost reporting)**
+> Any cost and efficiency numbers on this page come from specific runs with specific models and hardware.
+> They are for comparison inside that context only and are not economic guarantees or universal prices.

+---

 This page defines how to measure and report **cost per correct answer** in retrieval-augmented and reasoning pipelines.
 Latency and accuracy alone are insufficient.
 Without cost analysis, systems regress into wasteful configurations.